Chip Kidd: Novels

 His first novel, The Cheese Monkeys, (Simon & Schuster, 2001) is an academic satire and coming-of-age tale about state college art students who struggle to meet the demands of a sadistic graphic design instructor.
-The book draws on Kidd's real-life experiencess during his art studies with Lanny Sommese at Penn State.
+The book draws on Kidd's real-life experiences during his art studies with Lanny Sommese at Penn State.

 Kidd's second novel, The Learners, finds the protagonist of The Cheese Monkeys drawn into the infamous Milgram experiment, thanks to an incidental newspaper ad assignment.
 The novel uses the experiment as an extended metaphor for advertising, wherein the "content" is masked and fed—sometimes unwillingly—to its consumers.

-It was announced at New York Comic Con 2011 that Kidd would be writing Batman: Death by Design, an original graphic novel, which was then published in 2012.

-Other books

-In 1996, Kidd designed and wrote Batman: Collected.
-Kidd also worked with fellow Batman collector Saul Ferris on another book of a more particular subject, Bat-Manga!: The Secret History of Batman in Japan, which was released for sale in October 2008.

 Music

 In early 2008, Kidd started a new wave/alternative rock band, writing and recording music under the name Artbreak.
 He takes the role of song writing, vocals, and percussion, and while the group began as hobby, Kidd has expressed interest in making a serious project out of it.
 As of 2008, the group performs across the United States and has a tour schedule on their MySpace.
 They plan to record their original songs for an album entitled Wonderground.